 Exploring Fuji Five Lakes

 The Fuji Five Lakes, located at the base of Mount Fuji, offer stunning views of the mountain and opportunities for hiking, cycling, and boating.
-(See Also: Tourist Spots in Sapporo?
-Unveiling The City’s Gems)
+(See Also: What Are the Best Tourist Spots in the Philippines – Must-Visit Destinations)

 Hakone: A Picturesque Mountain Resort